3 Sampling

 This visualization allows us to see how our results differed between our tactile and virtual urn results.
 As we can see, there is some variation between our results.
 This is not a cause for concern, as there is always expected sampling variation between results.

-Now we have 1,000 values for prop_red, each representing the proportion of 50 beads that are red in a sample.
-Using the same code as earlier, let’s visualize the distribution of these 1,000 replicates of prop_red in a histogram:
+, each representing the proportion of 50 beads that are red in a sample.
+Using the same code as earlier, let’s visualize the distribution of these 10,000 replicates of prop_red

 Show the code